 Level 2 is met.
-The appellant's contacts are generally with employees within the refuge and higher organizational levels.
+As at this level, the appellant's contacts are generally with employees within the refuge and higher organizational levels.
 Contacts are also with vendors and the general public to provide or request information.
-The appellant's contacts, unlike Level 3, are not typically in an unstructured setting and do not normally include individuals from outside the agency who represent the budget and program interests of other Federal agencies, contractors, or Congressional staffs.
+Unlike Level 3, the appellant's contacts are typically in a structured setting and do not normally include individuals from outside the agency who represent the budget and program interests of other Federal agencies, contractors, or Congressional staffs.